 While every disaster is different, and different circumstances require unique restoration and recovery strategies, there are several common issues that make a recovery costlier and more time consuming.
 Restaurants and dining facilities may have health department concerns and liquor licensing to consider.
 In the manufacturing and industrial space, large, sophisticated, and expensive equipment must often be entirely broken down into constituent parts and comprehensively cleaned to comply with certification or regulatory guidelines.
 There are rarely any shortcuts around this process, which can be enormously labor-intensive and time-consuming.

 Complexities can multiply in a mixed-use setting, where the presence of multifamily units can make coordination challenges exponentially more difficult.
 In addition to consulting with property and business owners, restoration professionals oftentimes coordinate with and account for the needs of individual tenants/homeowners.
 Buildings and businesses with different owners and/or insurers can also present logistical and communication challenges.

 Resources and Relationships

 Because the personnel and logistical requirements can vary quite dramatically from one disaster to the next – depending on the size of the facility, the nature of the disaster, the extent and severity of the damage, the type of business, etc. – and because demand for recovery and restoration services can often spike in the wake of a regional disaster, the best restoration companies are structured to respond to demand variability.
-Strong preexisting trade partnerships is often a key piece of that variable demand puzzle.
-Make sure your restoration partner has the reliable resources and trusted relationships in place to handle the demands of the restoration challenges in front of them.
+Strong preexisting trade partnerships are often a key piece of that variable demand puzzle.
+Make sure your restoration partner has reliable resources and trusted relationships in place to handle the demands of the restoration challenges in front of them.
 For example, a recent Michigan industrial fire that generated a great deal of soot required a large team (between 60 and 70 trained personnel) working almost around the clock for several days to clean impacted equipment before normal operations could resume.